parallaxsecond/parsec/README.md

 # User Guide

 This project is coded in the Rust Programming Language.
 To build it, you first need to [install Rust](https://www.rust-lang.org/tools/install).
-To build and run the service, execute `cargo run` inside `service/`.
-The service will then wait for clients.
+To build and run the service, execute `cargo run`. `parsec` will then wait for clients.

 ## Testing

-You can unit test the `integration-rs` and `service` crates executing `cargo test` inside those.
+You can execute unit tests with `cargo test`.
-You can perform an integration test by running the service first and then executing `cargo test` inside the `minimal_client` crate in `test/test_rs/minimal_client`.
+You can perform an integration test by using the
+[test client](https://github.com/parallaxsecond/parsec-client-test).
+Check that repository for more details.
-The `test/ci/all.sh` script executes all of the unit tests and integration tests.
+The `ci/all.sh` script executes all of the unit tests and integration tests.

 # Contributing